BTEI Facebook PageCheck us out on: www.facebook.com/BTEIKilkenny

 Will I obtain certification for a BTEI course?

-All courses offer access to certification at FETAC Level 1 to 6 through the National Framework of Qualifications.
+All courses offer access to certification at QQI(formerly known as FETAC) Level 1 to 6 through the National Framework of Qualifications.
 Flexible approaches will allow you to build up credits over time and achieve recognised qualifications.

 What will I get from taking part in a BTEI programme?